saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_operator_overloading.md

 ## classmethod and staticmethod
-These are a function in an object's namespace, accessible as an attribute.
-A class method gets the class (we usually call it cls) as the implicit first argument.
-A static method gets no implicit first argument (like a regular function).
+These are functions within an object's namespace, accessible as attributes.
+A class method receives the class itself (usually referred to as cls) as its implicit first argument, while a static method does not receive any implicit first argument (similar to a regular function).

-`@staticmethod` function is nothing more than a function defined inside a class.
-It is callable without instantiating the class first.
-It’s definition is immutable via inheritance.
+A `@staticmethod` is essentially a function defined inside a class that can be called without creating an instance of the class.
+Its behavior is not affected by inheritance, meaning it remains immutable in derived classes.

 ``` python
 from datetime import date